 Soft corner for girls: Not as innocent as it seems

 I do not think that the ‘soft corner’ we addressed above for female students comes from a sense of care.
-Treating girls gently is an age-old patriarchal practice disguised in the form chivalry.
+Treating girls gently is an age-old patriarchal practice disguised in the form of chivalry.
 Most men and even women are brought up to believe that girls are physically and emotionally weak.
 They cannot face difficult situations in life- be it pulling a chair or getting punished.
 So the reason why girls are not punished is because teachers think they can't endure harshness.

 Sometimes, the ‘soft corner’ for girls is just a ruse to harass them after gaining their trust.
-Some teachers use their soft nature to gain the confidence of the female student and then harass them.
+Some teachers use their soft nature to gain the confidence of the female students and then harass them.
 I am not saying this without any proof.
 I have witnessed it personally.
 My tutor who was otherwise famous for being strict towards students was never rude to me.
 And when I started trusting him, he harassed me.

-Punishment or mistake should not be judged on the basis of gender, caste or religion.
+Punishment or mistakes should not be judged on the basis of gender, caste or religion.
 If something is wrong, it is so for every person irrespective of who they are.
 If we start forgiving the mistakes because of a person’s gender, we will never build an equal and safe society.
-If a person has the freedom to commit mistakes and be guilt-free, they can do it compulsively without fearing its consequence.
+If a person has the freedom to commit mistakes and be guilt-free, they can do it compulsively without fearing its consequences.

 Lastly and most importantly, giving harsh punishments to kids is a crime in itself.
 No teacher has the right to brutally assault a kid, be it a boy or a girl.
 No parent deserves to live under the fear that tomorrow their kid will come home injured in the name of disciplining.
 Schools are places where knowledge thrives.
 Let us not make it a breeding ground for regressive gender norms and bias